Connect with us

 Construction work for the Kenyan section will be undertaken in three phases; Phase one starting from Mombasa to Nairobi followed by Nairobi-Malaba and Kisumu in Phase Two and Malaba-Kisumu to Kampala in Phase Three.

-In September, Kenya received a Sh326 billion loan from China for the standard-gauge railway project.
+In September, Kenya received a Sh326 billion loan from China for the project.

-“Sh216 billion out of the loan will be used exclusively for the construction of the standard-gauge railway line and the rest will be used to acquire trains and wagons,” Mr Kamau said.
+“Sh216 billion out of the loan will be used exclusively for the construction of the railway and the rest will be used to acquire trains and wagons,” Transport CS Michael Kamau.

-The new line is expected to reduce the cost of freight from the port of Mombasa to Kisumu by at least 75pc from about US$1,648 to US$353 per 20 foot container, according to the cabinet secretary.
+The new line is expected to reduce the cost of freight from the port of Mombasa to Kisumu by at least 75pc from about US$1,648 to US$353 per 20-foot container, the CS said.

 The completion of the Mombasa-Kigali project is scheduled for March 2018, but Kenya had earlier said that the Mombasa-Malaba railway will be accomplished by 2017.

-The railway line, which will be built according to Chinese design standards, will allow cargo trains and passengers trains to attain speeds of 80kph and 120kph respectively.
+The railway line, which will be built according to Chinese design standards, will allow cargo trains and passenger trains to attain speeds of 80kph and 120kph respectively.

 Albert Andeso holds a degree in Civil Engineering from the University of Nairobi.
 He has extensive experience in construction and has been involved in many roads, bridges, and buildings projects.